 So, what makes a marriage “great”?
 Maybe it’s commitment, unconditional love, passion, trust … the list could go on and on.
 However, without one key ingredient, all the others can crumble or grow stale.
 What is this key ingredient, you ask?
 Pursuit.

 Nobody achieves their marriage goals by accident.
 It takes effort.
 What’s interesting is we all put a lot of effort into pursuing our spouses during the dating season.
-Fellas, you chased her.
-And ladies, you chased him back.
-However, as the years pass, many of us develop “pursuit amnesia.”
+You chased them.
+And you chased them back.
+However, as the years of married life pass, many of us develop “pursuit amnesia.”
 Neglecting to pursue your spouse puts your marriage goals in jeopardy.
 But don’t fret.
 We’ve asked a panel of couples who are “masters of the chase” for tips and ideas to help get you back on track.
 Are you ready?
 Let the chase begin!

-- “I chase my wife with a marker.”
+- Write encouraging notes.
+“I chase my wife with a marker.”
 Wait, what?
-Keep reading.
 One of our husbands said he writes encouraging words and love notes to his wife on their bathroom mirror with a dry-erase marker.
 After a while, she started doing it too.
 A small investment has helped pay huge dividends for them.
 Proverbs 5:18

 - Compliment your spouse daily.
 Make it a habit to compliment your spouse every day.
 If you think a positive, uplifting thought about your spouse—say it aloud for them to hear it.
 Keeping it from them isn’t doing anyone any good.
 Song of Songs 1:15-16